Portuguese orthography: Personal names

 The use of diacritics in personal names is generally restricted to the combinations above, often also by the applicable Portuguese spelling rules.

 Portugal is more restrictive than Brazil in regard to given names.
 They must be Portuguese or adapted to the Portuguese orthography and sound and should also be easily discerned as either a masculine or feminine name by a Portuguese speaker.
 There are lists of previously accepted and refused names, and names that are both unusual and not included in the list of previously accepted names must be subject to consultation of the national director of registries.
-The list of previously accepted names does not include some of the most common names, like "Pedro" (Peter) or "Ana" (Anne).
+The list of previously accepted names includes some of the most common names, like "Pedro" (Peter) and "Ana" (Anne).

 Brazilian birth registrars, on the other hand, are likely to accept names containing any (Latin) letters or diacritics and are limited only to the availability of such characters in their typesetting facility.